Amish Country Ohio, USA Travel Guide

 Prices vary significantly based on your travel style and preferences.
 These are daily estimates and can fluctuate based on specific choices and seasonal demand.

 The official currency of the United States is the United States Dollar (USD).
-ATMs are widely available in towns like Berlin, Millersburg, and Sugarcreek.
+Cash machines are common in towns like Berlin, Millersburg, and Sugarcreek.
 Most establishments accept major credit cards (Visa, MasterCard, American Express, Discover).

 Cash holds worth for smaller vendors, specifically Amish-owned roadside stands, produce sellers, and some craft shops that may not use electronic forms of payment.
 Carry a mix of cash and cards.